Storm8’s journey from a Facebook gaming startup to a $300 million acquisition

 GamesBeat: You left Zynga at the time.
 Was there something that you felt was untapped in Storm8’s potential?

-Tam: At the time, if you recall, Zynga had just completed the NaturalMotion acquisition, which went through an integration process.
+Fung: At the time, if you recall, Zynga had just completed the NaturalMotion acquisition, which went through an integration process.
 The road map at that point was being developed, and the company was on the path toward moving fully off Facebook.
 Joining Storm8 — it’s a very focused organization.
 Again, entrepreneurial, much smaller, with more opportunity to focus on mobile, without any of the distractions of Facebook.

 GamesBeat: How do you feel about running independent mobile game companies today?
 How challenging is that, given how big everybody has gotten in this space now?